diogogithub/gnu-social/INSTALL.md

 - opcache       Improves performance a _lot_.
 Included in PHP, must be enabled manually in php.ini for most distributions.
 Find and set at least:  opcache.enable=1
+- mailparse     Efficient parsing of email requires this extension.
+                Submission by email or SMS-over-email uses this.
+- sphinx        A client for the sphinx server, an alternative to MySQL or Postgresql fulltext search.
+You will also need a Sphinx server to serve the search queries.
 - gettext       For multiple languages.
 Default on many PHP installs;
                 will be emulated if not present.
 - exif          For thumbnails to be properly oriented.
+- php-ds        For faster data structures; will be emulated if not present.

+You may also experience better performance from your site if you configure a PHP cache/accelerator.
+Most distributions come with "opcache" support.
+Enable it in your php.ini where it is documented together with its settings.

 Installation
 ============